US considering new restrictions on AI chip exports to China - WSJ

 In September, Nvidia had said that U.S. officials asked the company to stop exporting two top computing chips for artificial intelligence work to China.

-The Department of Commerce did not immediately respond to a Reuters request for comment.
+Months later, Jensen Huang-led Nvidia said it will offer a new advanced chip called the A800 in China to meet export control rules.
+The company also tweaked its flagship H100 chip early this year to comply with regulations.

-The new curbs being mulled by the department would ban the sale of even A800 chips without a license, the report added.
+But the new curbs being mulled by the department would ban the sale of even A800 chips without a special U.S. export license, the report added.

+The Commerce Department did not immediately respond to a Reuters request for comment.

-(Reporting by Granth Vanaik and Akash Sriram in Bengaluru; Editing by Maju Samuel)
+(Reporting by Granth Vanaik and Akash Sriram in Bengaluru; Editing by Maju Samuel and Shweta Agarwal)